Skip to main content

 • Set a value at the scope level, which affects only that scope

-But what if we want to set the same value for all development environments (i.e., multiple scopes at once)?
+But what if you want to set the same value for all development environments (multiple scopes at once)?
 That’s where dimensions come into play.

-By assigning a dimension like environment=development, the parameter will apply to all scopes that share that dimension:
+By assigning a dimension like environment=development, the parameter applies to all scopes that share that dimension:

 Another example: if you want to apply a parameter only to services deployed in the US, you can use the dimension country=us.
-This value will apply to all scopes that have that dimension.
+This value applies to all scopes with that dimension.

 Note: In this case, you're applying the same parameter value to multiple scopes.
 For all other scopes, you can use another dimension or set values at the application or scope level.